Avitrya/Rural/README.md

 Conatins articles for showcasing stories.
 ### Products Page
 Can be used to filter for products from a particular state/ village.
 Integrated with a shopping cart.
+### Cart Page
+Which will display th enumber of items in our cart and we can proceed for checkout.
+We'll have to fill address form for the items to get shipped and then we can proceed for checkout/ subscription accordingly using our apis.

 ## APIs integrated
 ### Checkout API
 PayPal smart button has been integrated using a paypal sdk